-Our EXPERIENCES shape our life and pain when channeled properly can be transformed into avenues of service to the good of humanity, but we must begin by OWNING OUR STORY
+Our EXPERIENCES play a role in shaping our life and how we see pain, but pain when channeled properly can be transformed into an avenue of service for and to the good of humanity…

-My name is Maureen Alikor, I am both a survivor of rape and sexual abuse.
-The former happened before I was fourteen and the latter on the 16th of November, 2016.
+My name is Maureen Alikor, a survivor of rape and sexual abuse.
+Demystify Abuse Campaign was birthed shortly after the rape experience.

 The Unfortunate Incident

 On the 16th of November, 2016, at about 2am, I felt excruciating ovulation pains, sleep eluded me.
 Unable to sleep, I put a phone call across to my boyfriend, we spoke for a few minutes before I heard a loud noise.

 Apparently someone, who I later learnt to be an armed robber/rapist had kicked the door with so much force and the door came crashing down.

 They (two of them) pointed their guns towards my roommate and I. They requested for our phones, money and other valuables.

 Then they forced us to undress, pushed us to the ground and raped us with guns pointed to our individual heads.

 With the gun pointed to my head, they threatened our lives if we ever told anyone we had been raped.

 I was angry deep down in my spirit, but I knew if I survived that incident, I wasn’t going to be QUIET.